dave-vazquez/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-    A method is a function delcared on an object, a function is declared in the global scope
+    A method is a function delcared on an object, a function is not

 3. What is closure?